gbmhunter/blog/content/electronics/components/op-amps.md

 What is a _rail-to-rail_ op-amp?
 The manufacturers of single-supply op-amps (op-amps that can run from a single voltage supply, rather than requiring a dual positive/negative supply) market op-amps as _rail-to-rail_, and that the output of the op-amp can swing from ground to the positive rail.
 This is not exactly true.
 The op-amp's output voltage will never get exactly to the rail, due to the finite voltage drop across the output-stage transistors.
 This voltage drop increases with the amount of current the op-amp is supplying to the load.

+{{% warning %}}
-**WARNING:** "_Rail-to-rail_" op-amps cannot really output either rail voltage.
+"_Rail-to-rail_" op-amps cannot really output either rail voltage.
 A negative power supply is always required if you want the op-amp to be able to output a true 0V.
+{{% /warning %}}

 **To achieve a true ground output, you need a negative voltage supply.** There are dedicated IC's designed to provide a small negative power supply to op-amps so that they can output true ground.
 One such example is the [Texas Instruments LM7705](http://www.ti.com/product/LM7705), a "_Low Noise Negative Bias Generator_".
 This IC only generates -230mV, which allows the designer to use CMOS-based op-amps which usually have a maximum supply voltage of 5.5V.